ManyPrimates/manyprimates.github.io/personalitylinkage.md

 ### I think personality and/or well-being ratings already exist for my primates.
 Do I need to rate them again?

 Possibly no, we may be able to use your existing data.
 If you think or know that some of your primates were rated in the past, get in touch and we'll facilitate bringing those ratings into the project.

-### Which individual primates should we submit ratings for?

-Although our emphasis is on rating individuals that have been or will be involved in ManyPrimates experiments, this is not a firm requirement.
-If you have an individual that does not like to participate, this does not mean you should not submit ratings for them.
-Leaving these individuals out will introduce bias, so if you are able, please rate non-participants as well.

 ### What about ethical approval?